 Co-curricular activities are a vital part of an education at John Septimus Roe Anglican Community School.
 The School offers a wide range of co-curricular activities to all students.
 The activities vary from year to year to cater for personal interests, passions and strengths in students.

 Through the co-curricular programme we encourage students to be participators, to gain skills, extend their personal boundaries and develop confidence in their growing abilities to handle new challenges.
-Under guidance of encouraging staff, students can choose to compete in a wide range of interschool sporting competitions.
+Under the guidance of encouraging staff, students can choose to compete in a wide range of interschool sporting competitions.

-Some co-curricular opportunities which currently exist for our students include: ACC and Champion Schools after school sport, choirs, bands and ensembles, dance and drama productions, Computer Club, Emergency Services Cadet Unit, Bush Ranger Cadet Unit, Debating, Theatre Sports, Wakakirri, orienteering, the exchange student programme and the peer support programme.
+Some co-curricular opportunities which currently exist for our students include ACC and Champion Schools after school sport, choirs, bands and ensembles, dance and drama productions, Computer Club, Emergency Services Cadet Unit, Bush Ranger Cadet Unit, Debating, Theatre Sports, Wakakirri, orienteering, the exchange student programme and the peer support programme.